slagtermaarten/hashtagassignment/README.md

 library(dplyr)
 data_dir <- '/DATA/users/m.slagter/MirjamHoekstra/raw_exp_5310'
 hashtag_counts <- extract_hashtags_from_cellranger(data_dir = data_dir)
-#> 10X data contains more than one type and is being returned as a list containing matrices of each type.

 ## Define thresholds
 ## Cells need the winning hash tag to be at least 2^2 (=4) times larger than the